alxrmmv/the-wild-oasis/README.md

 # The Wild Oasis

-The main project in Ultimate React Course
+This project was created as part of my education on Ultimate React Course by Jonas Schmedtmann.